Updated: Jan 11

-For producers, particularly small-scale, sustainable agricultural operations, their success is both reliant on and a product of local community support.
-Community-supported agriculture is so successful because local members collectively pay for the production capacity ahead of the growing season, ensuring financial security, higher returns on goods and reliable consumers moving forward, according to a 2003 Cornell University report.
+For producers, particularly small-scale, sustainable agricultural operations, success is both reliant on and a product of local community support.
+Community-Supported Agriculture (CSA) is so successful because local members collectively pay for the production capacity ahead of the growing season, ensuring financial security, higher returns on goods, and reliable consumers moving forward, according to a 2003 Cornell University report.

-Lancaster Central Market and several of its local, sustainable partners, such as Barr’s Farms and Horse Shoe Ranch, have depended on the local community to get through the uncertainty.
+Lancaster Central Market and several of its local, sustainable partners, such as Barr’s Farms and Horse Shoe Ranch, depend on the local community to get through the uncertainty.
 Could this be a necessary step in the right direction to eradicate American food insecurity?